chgl/charts/charts/ohdsi/README.md

 ### 0.4

-Starting with v0.4.0, the two seperate ingress resources for WebAPI and Atlas have been merged into a single one with the `/WebAPI/` and `/atlas/` paths mapping to the WebAPI and Atlas service respectively.
+Starting with v0.4.0, the two separate ingress resources for WebAPI and Atlas have been merged into a single one with the `/WebAPI/` and `/atlas/` paths mapping to the WebAPI and Atlas service respectively.
 Set `ingress.enabled=true` and configure `ingress.hosts[]` to enabled it.

 ## Introduction